globsframework/globs-http/README.md

 ### etcd

 The second part is about etcd (from google)
 It expose an interface to publish Glob and to register for changes on Glob using etcd.
+It is usefull to propagate configuration or low change state to/from microservice.
+(I do not used it to cache data like with a Redis)

 It use the annotation PathIndex_ to create the key from the globs ().
 The first part of the key is the name of the GlobType.